-See the Red Carpet: Yes, that red carpet.
+See the Red Carpet: Yes, That Red Carpet.

-Hollywood & Highland
+Hollywood & Highland, Hollywood

 Visit the Costume Department: The FIDM Exhibit

-When they get tired of looking-not-touching, right in front of the museum is a big grassy lawn where kids can run and play (and ride the brass dogs that dot the lawn).
+When they get tired of looking-but-not-touching, right in front of the museum is a big grassy lawn where kids can run and play (and ride the brass dogs that dot the landscape).
 Also sharing the square is an urban playground, complete with bouncy bugs, slides and shaded climbers.
 Then a tiny walk up the street and everyone can be relaxing with wood-fired pizzas and perfectly sweet macaroons at Bottega Louie, a family favorite spot downtown.

-The FIDM Museum is open Tuesday- Saturday from 10:00 am –5:00 pm.
+The exhibit runs February 10-April 25, and the FIDM Museum is open Tuesday- Saturday from 10 a.m.–5 p.m.

 FIDM Museum and Gallery

-919 S. Grand Ave.
+919 S. Grand Ave.,Downtown LA

-Go On Location: Hike at Paramount Ranch
+Go On Location: Paramount Ranch

-2903 Cornell Rd.
+2903 Cornell Rd., Agoura Hills

 How do you celebrate the Oscars – in style, ignore ’em, or TV time?